This event has ended

 Please check here for more details.

-*For Countdown (12/31), Annual Pass members will also need Countdown passport (1,200 yen).
+*For Countdown (12/31), even Annual Pass holders will need a Countdown passport (1,200 yen).

 ●Organizer